FAIMS/Fieldmark-Documentation/docs/advanced/troubleshooting.md

 (advanced/troubleshooting)=
 # Troubleshooting

-Resolving common issues with and unexpected behaviour in the Fieldmark app
+Resolving common issues with and unexpected behaviour in the Fieldmark™ app

 :::{danger}
 This guide contains instructions for troubleshooting steps that could result in data loss.
 Please follow the steps with care, back up as a precaution and seek  assistance if you are unsure.